omerakben/tuel-Selenium-WebDriver-RestSharp/tuel.test/README.md

 # Transit to Fully Open-Source TUEL – Generic Testing Framework
 This repository contains the open community edition of the TUEL enterprise-grade automation testing framework.
-It evolved from a bespoke Letter of Credit solution and is now designed to be easily adaptable to a wide range of business applications.
+It evolved from a bespoke financial services solution and is now designed to be easily adaptable to a wide range of business applications.

 ## Prerequisites
 - .NET 8.0 SDK